 The SWP can even include a sequencing dimension with which companies influence the course of things, for example: from the acquisition of know-how to its redeployment in other departments or businesses.

-A use case of the Strategic Workforce Planning
+A Practical Example of Implementing Strategic Workforce Planning

 Manage the jobs in tension with the SWP